5 million active installs!!!

-My point is you don’t have to trick the plugin or change things just for the sake of getting green lights.
+You don’t have to trick the plugin or change things just for the sake of getting green bullets.

 Be natural.
 Write for humans and not for search engines.
-And in the process, try to follow the guidelines and achieve as many greens as you can.
+And in the process, try to follow the guidelines and achieve green bullets if you can.

-Even if you are not using different titles and description, it is recommended to use different featured images.
-The reason is different social networks use different image sizes.
-And your featured image may not work perfectly with those sites.
-So, you can add separate images for these social networks.
+I highly recommend it as different social networks use different image sizes.
+And your default featured image may not work perfectly with those sites.

-You may use software like Photoshop to create different versions of your featured image.
-In case you are not comfortable with such software, don’t worry – there are many free image editing websites as well.
+You may use software like Photoshop or free image editing websites to create different versions of your featured image.

 I personally use Canva.
 It is free and has lots of features.
-They also have a premium plan using which you can resize your image for various social networks in just one click.
+They also have a premium plan using which you can create images for various social networks in just one click.

 As the name suggests, you can expect some advanced stuff here:

-In some cases, you may hide a page from Google and make it available for subscribers or your fans only.
-It that case, select noindex, and that will prevent your page from showing on search results.
+Say, you have a page and want it to be accessed by your subscribers and fans only.
+In that case, select NO, and it will prevent that page from showing in search results.

 Meta Robots Advanced

-Again, I would suggest you not to do anything here.
-But just for the sake of understanding, let me explain each of the options available:
+I would suggest not to do anything here.
+But just for the sake of understanding, let me explain each of the options: